StanleyRoberts/Nix-Bot/readme.md

 # Nix the Bot

-Nix is a multi-purpose discord bot we created for our server, the *Watching Racoons*.
+Nix is a multi-purpose discord bot we created for our server, the *Watching Raccoons*.
 Nix provides many functions, mainly as a provider for many other API's such as random quotes, facts, or reddit posts.

 ## Setup